jankojjs/react-static-prerender/README.md

 ```bash
 npx react-static-prerender --debug
 ```

+### Multiple passes for sites with responsive design
+For sites with responsive design, you can run multiple prerender passes with different viewport sizes to capture different layouts.

 ### Port conflicts
 The tool automatically finds available ports starting from 5050, so port conflicts should be rare.